-His punishment was reduced by five months on appeal, however, and the ex-England, Burnley, QPR and Manchester City midfielder will begin at the club the day after his ban ends.
+His punishment was reduced by five months on appeal, however, and the once-capped former Manchester City, QPR, Burnley and England midfielder is due to begin at the club the day after his ban ends.

 Barton's last appearance as a player was in Burnley's 2-0 home defeat by Manchester United in April 2017 and he was released by the Turf Moor club at the end of last season.

-Pilley is unfazed about appointing a head coach with no managerial experience, having done it in the past with Micky Mellon and Graham Alexander, but said it is a bold decision.
+Pilley is unfazed about appointing a head coach with no managerial experience, having done it in the past with Micky Mellon and Graham Alexander, but agrees that it is a bold decision.

-"Our bravery in this appointment will pay off."
+"Our bravery in this appointment will pay off," he said.